quicwg/base-drafts/draft-ietf-quic-transport.md

-To enable unambiguous reconstruction of the packet number, an endpoint MUST use a packet number size that is able to represent 4 times more packet numbers than the endpoint has currently outstanding.
-A packet is outstanding if it sent but has neither been acknowledged nor been marked as lost (see {{QUIC-RECOVERY}}).
+To enable unambiguous reconstruction of the packet number, an endpoint MUST use a packet number size that is able to represent 4 times more packet numbers than the numerical difference between the current packet number and the lowest packet number on an outstanding packet, plus one.
+A packet is outstanding if it has been sent but has neither been acknowledged nor been marked as lost (see
-As a result, the size of the packet number encoding is at least two more than the base 2 logarithm of the number of outstanding packets, rounded up.
-For example, if an endpoint has 14,389 packets outstanding, the next packet uses a 16-bit or larger packet number encoding; a 32-bit packet number is needed if there are 20,000 packets outstanding.
+{{QUIC-RECOVERY}}).
+As a result, the size of the packet number encoding is at least two more than the base 2 logarithm of the range of outstanding packet numbers including the new packet, rounded up.

+For example, if an endpoint has is sending packet 0x6B4264 and 0x6B0A2F is the lowest outstanding packet number, the next packet uses a 16-bit or larger packet number encoding; whereas a 32-bit packet number is needed if packet 0x6AF0F7 is outstanding.

 ### Initial Packet Number